 after $N=1$ and

-after $N=2$ purification rounds, respectively.
+after $N=2$ purification rounds.
 If one applies the unitary transformation in Eq.~\eqref{eq:localtr} on the state before the bilateral CNOT gates are performed, then the above results remain unchanged.
-These results demonstrate that the CNOT gate and the additional tricks, which yielded optimal purifications for the one-parameter family of states, are not optimal in this scenario, since they are outperformed on average by our optimized protocol.
-We assume that CNOT-based purification protocols cannot exploit all the useful entanglement, because the concurrence and the success probability become independent of the $y$ variable.
+These results demonstrate that the CNOT gate and the additional tricks, which have yielded optimal purifications for the one-parameter family of states, are not optimal in this scenario, since they are outperformed on average by our optimized protocol.
+Thus, the original CNOT-based purification protocols cannot exploit all the useful entanglement, because the concurrence and the success probability become independent of the $y$ variable.
 Using these analytical results and the uniform PDF